gkaguirrelab/LiveTrackVideoRecorder/README.md

 TTL pulses that are received from the MRI scanner is converted to audio via a TTL-Audio box designed by UPenn Electronic Shop.
 Audio pulses are then transferred to the audio channel of the A/D converter.

 # Software Requirements
-ffmpeg 4.1.1
+-ffmpeg 4.1.1
-python 3
+-python 3
-IP Camera Viewer - for viewing the feed with a different A/D converter pyautogui package https://pypi.org/project/PyAutoGUI/  -  can be installed with: pip install pyautogui
+-IP Camera Viewer - for viewing the feed with a different A/D converter -pyautogui package https://pypi.org/project/PyAutoGUI/  -  can be installed with: pip install pyautogui